skip to content

 The resident is vicariously liable for the behaviour of a person who is on the rented property through their invitation or with their consent.
 This means that the behaviour of visitors is treated as being the behaviour of the resident and can result in a breach of the agreement [see Residential Parks Act 2007 (SA) s 44].

-Serious Acts of Violence
+Serious acts of violence

-The exclusion period is for 2 business days or if the park owner makes an urgent application to terminate the residential park agreement, for 4 days or until the South Australian Civil and Administrative Tribunal SACAT determines the application [see Residential Parks Act 2007 (SA) ss 95 and 96].
+The exclusion period is for 2 business days or, if the park owner makes an urgent application to terminate the residential park agreement, 4 days or until the South Australian Civil and Administrative Tribunal determines the application [s 96].
+It is an offence to enter or remain in a residential park contrary to an exclusion notice [ss 95(6), 96(1)].

-If there is more than one committee purporting to exist for a particular residential park, the park owner may apply to the South Australian Civil and Administrative Tribunal for an order as to which committee (if any) is the resident’s committee [s 7(3)].
-If the resident’s committee makes representations to a park owner, the park owner must consider them and respond in writing as soon as practicable and in any case within one month or longer period as allowed by the committee [ s 7(6)].
-A response to any member of the committee is sufficient [s 7(7)].
+If there is more than one committee purporting to exist for a particular residential park, the park owner may apply to the South Australian Civil and Administrative Tribunal for an order as to which committee (if any) is the residents committee [s 7(3)].

 The content of the Law Handbook is made available as a public service for information purposes only and should not be relied upon as a substitute for legal advice.
 See Disclaimer for details.
 For free and confidential legal advice in South Australia call 1300 366 424.